HamedEzati/SocialNetwork-support-mysql-mongoDB/README.md

 # SocialNetwork-support-mysql-mongoDB
+This project have multi feature that you can on/off in properties.
-This project support two database. you can change database in properties.
+Example: you can change database in properties.
 * Mysql
 * MongoDB
+* Neo4j
 * Redis session
+* Jwt
+* Oauth2
-* jwt
+* Oauth2(jwt access token)
 * MapStruct

 ## Requirements